 100g Butter - cubed, super cold

+1. To make hazelnut meal (skip if you have it).
 Place the hazelnuts and the blade in the fridge before hand, this way the oil released will be minimal.
 Blitz the hazelnuts in the food processor, till almond meal consistency.
 While you prepare the other ingredients, rest the hazelnuts in the fridge.

-Heat the oven at 135°C forced fan, then bake for 15 minutes or until the little balls become hemispheres.
-If you see that they start to sweat, lower the temperature or take them out of the oven for a few minutes.
+4. Heat the oven at 135°C forced fan, then bake for 15 minutes or until the little balls become hemispheres.
+If you see that they start sweating, lower the temperature or take them out of the oven for a few minutes.
 Let cool and resist the temptation of eating them all before the time is right, also don't touch them as they are incredibly fragile.
 Once cool, they are ok to handle.

-Now, time for the chocolate filling.
+4. For the chocolate filling.
 We used the wonderfully delicious Altalanga Organic Hazelnuts Spread.
 Truth be told, it was too soft and the two hemisphere had some trouble staying in shape.
-For the cream, heat 100g Dark Chocolate in a double boiler, take off the heat when is 80% melted.
-Stir and let cool down, until at the right consistency to be spooned into the cookies.
+For the cream: heat 100g Dark Chocolate in a double boiler, take off the heat when is 80% melted.
+Stir and let cool down, until at the right consistency to be spooned into the baci.

 Wait a little for the chocolate to set (so it won't dribble on the side), then place the other hemisphere, leave to set for a few hours.
-Enjoy profusely!

 How to eat them?
 Tea, coffee, on their own.
 Our way is very special...
 Split them, eat the part with no chocolate first, then combine the two with chocolate to create a double decker.
 Yes, evil genius!